Saranoja/AdvancedProgramming/JavaLab7/README.txt

 Concurrent progression game:
-(Note: I have implemented the game for as many players as wanted, with whatever number of tokens)
+(Note: I have implemented the game for as many players as wanted, with whatever number of tokens/edges)

+*Update for the bonus part:
+Implemented the Clique Game, which, instead of the board, uses a complete graph.
+Tokens are now edges.
+The threading system is the same as for the optional part: using a semaphor, each player waits for his turn.
+The first player who gets a clique of the required size, wins.
+If time's up, the player with the largest clique wins.
+All players are manual this time.
+Note: getMaximumClique() and other helping methods were inspired from my research on the subject.
+Note2: I have now arranged the code so the user can pick all the variables himself, such as the game type, players number, game size etc.

+////////////////////////////////////////////////////////////////////////////////////////////////
 *Update for the optional part:
 Now the Board class works based on a semaphor which notifies the players whether it's their turn or not.
 There are 3 types of players extending the Player class: random, smart and manual.
 Each of them has its own "strategy".